-If you’re having trouble with a concept or topic, your professors can help.
-Stop by during their office hours or email questions to your professor to understand the class material better, gain helpful study tips on how to prepare for your exams, and create a relationship with your instructor that could lead to a valuable mentorship.
+If you are having trouble with a concept or topic, your professors can help.
+Stop by during their office hours or email questions to your professor to understand the class material better, gain helpful tips on how to prepare for your exams or write a better essay.
+You will also create a relationship with your instructor that could lead to a valuable mentorship.

-TIP: If it’s written on the board, add it to your notes.
+TIP: If it is written on the board, add it to your notes.
 It just might be on the test.

-One of the top study tips for college students includes rewriting important facts, concepts, and definitions on flashcards.
+It may be helpful to rewrite important facts, concepts, and definitions on flashcards.
 Flashcards also let you quiz yourself without the help of others.
-Digital flashcards and study apps are another way to organize and review the material.
+Digital flashcards and learning apps can also assist with organizing and reviewing course material.

 Some people like the complete silence of a library setting, while others like the stimulation of a busy café.
-Some students prefer sitting at their desks to study, others like a study spot outside in the sun.
+Some students prefer to work at their desks, while others may find a sunny outdoor spot more comfortable.

 A star student at KU, Oliver prefers a quiet spot, away from distractions.
 “At home, you’ll want to fall asleep or play computer games,” he said.
 “So, I go to the library to study.”
 The best study environment for you is the one that feels most productive, so try out a few places to see which works best.

 Taking too much time on one subject can make you lose your concentration.
-One of the most important study tips for college exams is to change topics every 30 minutes or so to prevent learning fatigue.
-Revisit challenging topics once you’ve given your brain a break.
+One of the most important preparation tips for college exams is to change topics every 30 minutes or so to prevent learning fatigue.
+Revisit challenging topics once you have given your brain a break.

-Scheduling class meetings, homework, assignments, projects, and study sessions is crucial to staying organized.
-Use a planner to keep track of deadlines, dates, and times so you don’t forget anything important, and plan out the time for a study schedule that works for you.
+Scheduling class meetings, homework, assignments, projects, and more is crucial to staying organized.
+Use a planner to keep track of deadlines, dates, and times so you do not forget anything important.
+Check your class syllabus for key dates and plan out time for reviewing your coursework.

 Tutors are available on most college campuses and are typically fellow students who specialize in or excel at a given topic.
-If you are a student at a Shorelight partner university, talk to your Student Service Advisor about our special academic support services for international students.
-Tutors are available in all subjects, and we offer ESL practice, too.
+If you are a student at a Shorelight university, talk to your Student Service Advisor about our special academic support services for international students including course tutoring, English as a Second Language (ESL) support, and more.

 Memorizing means finding ways to remember and repeat facts.
-Understanding goes a little deeper, and means you can apply new knowledge to various scenarios and know how it relates to other concepts.
+Understanding goes a little deeper and refers to how well you can apply new knowledge to various scenarios and know how it relates to other concepts.
 College exams often test understanding, not just memorization.